Huber rings and valuation spectra: Constructions with adic spectra

 We claim $B^+$ is a ring of integral elements for $B$.
 First, $A_0 \subseteq A^+$ and so $B_0 \subseteq B^+$.
 Therefore, $B^+$ is open in $B$.
 Second, $B^+$ is integrally closed in $B$ by construction.
 Finally, we claim that $B^+\subseteq B^{\circ}$.
 To see this, start by noting that for each $i$, we have $\frac{g_i}{s} \in B_0$, and $B_0 \subseteq B^{\circ}$ by Proposition \ref{proposition:power-bounded-union-rings-of-definition}.
 By construction of $B$, if $A_0' \subseteq A$ is {\em any} ring of definition, then the image of $A_0'$ in $B$ is contained in some ring of definition $B_0'$.
 Therefore, {\em loc.\ cit.}\ implies the image of $A^{\circ}$ in $B$ is contained in $B^{\circ}$.
 Since $A^+ \subseteq A^{\circ}$, we have shown $B^{\circ}$ contains $A^+[\frac{g_1}{s},\dotsc,\frac{g_r}{s}]$.
 Finally, $B^+\subseteq B^{\circ}$ because $B^{\circ}$ is itself integrally closed by Proposition \ref{proposition:power-bounded-union-rings-of-definition}, once again.
 (The integral closure step is generally required.
 See Exercise \ref{exercise:localization-must-integrally-close}.)

 Rational localizations are related to rational subsets, as we now explain.
-Suppose that $(A,A^+) \rightarrow (B,B^+)$ is a morphism of Huber pairs.
+Suppose that $(A,A^+) \rightarrow (B,B^+)$ is the natural morphism of Huber pairs implicit in the prior paragraph.
 In the middle of \cite[Lemma 1.5(ii)]{Huber-Generalization}, it is proven that we in fact have a natural commuting diagram

 where the diagonal arrow is a homeomorphism.
 More precisely, the rational subsets in $\Spa(B,B^+)$ correspond bijectively with the rational subsets contained in $U$, via the diagonal arrow.
 How difficult is the proof?
 Based on Sections \ref{section:huber} and \ref{section:valuation}, we {\em could} prove that \eqref{eqn:rational-factorization} exists, the diagonal arrow is a bijection, and that the pre-image of a rational subset in $\Spa(A,A^+)$ is rational in $\Spa(B,B^+)$.
 See Exercise \ref{exercise:rational-domain-factorization}-\ref{exercise:rational-domain-factorization-false}.
 It is more difficult to show a rational subset in $\Spa(B,B^+)$ maps onto a rational subset in $U$.
 The issue is that rational subsets of $\Spa(B,B^+)$ are built from elements generating an open $B$-ideal.
 After clearing denominators, there is no reason for them to generate an open $A$-ideal.
 The proofs we know rely on knowing {\em a priori} that $U$ is quasi-compact, which is part of Theorem \ref{thm:hubers-main-theorem}.
 The idea is explained in Exercise \ref{exercise:minimal-modulus-principal}.